 Comprehensive Climate Risk Analysis

 Early consideration of climate change adaptation, in climate risk management and policymaking, requires detailed risk analysis and forward-thinking planning.
-However, missing data and a lack of detailed risk information are limiting factors faced by many developing and emerging countries.
+However, a global shortage of climate and disaster risk information is damaging the confidence needed for investment and risk finance focusing on resilience, leaving vulnerable communities exposed.

 Economics of Climate Adaptation Studies (ECA)